k2view-academy/K2View-Academy/articles/04_fabric_studio/01_UI_components_and_menus.md

 # UI Components and Menus

 ### What is the Fabric Studio User Interface?
 Fabric Studio is a designer tool that manages the construction of [Digital Entities](/articles/01_fabric_overview/02_fabric_glossary.md#digital-entity).
-As an integrated tool, Fabric allows you to implement mapping rules into a Project and to deploy your implementation to the Fabric Server.
+As an integrated tool, Fabric allows you to implement mapping rules into a project and to deploy your implementation to the Fabric Server.

 Built over a Windows-based platform, Fabric Studio offers a user friendly look-and-feel development environment known as the Implementation Layer.
-Each Project is initiated and maintained through this platform and working space.\
+Each project is initiated and maintained through this platform and working space.\
 As an integrated tool, Fabric Studio allows you to:
 * Design [Digital Entities](/articles/01_fabric_overview/02_fabric_glossary.md#digital-entity) and their associated [Logical Units (LUs)](/articles/03_logical_units/01_LU_overview.md).
 * Use robust ETL options to define the mapping logic on each LU Table using various transformation objects like [Functions](/articles/07_table_population/08_project_functions.md), [Globals](/articles/08_globals/01_globals_overview.md) or [Translations](/articles/09_translations/01_translations_overview_and_use_cases.md).